 I can’t imagine that is right.
 As Brian Flood points out here, that’s just a simple ordinary tile cache.
 If that pricing is correct, I now see what all the complaining was about, these service credits don’t get you very much and AGO ends up being expensive, quickly.
 Hopefully Esri will address this with more detail and we can see what you actually get for a service credit.

 But that doesn’t really explain what a Service Credit is and what you get for it.
-Anyone have a clue?
+Does anyone have a clue?
 Some say it is one action of storing data in ArcGIS.com:

 @cageyjames I read it enables "storing features or tiled map services and geocoding".
 Still unclear exactly how that will translate.